Anar Mammadli: Activism

 Mammadli began his activism in the late 1990s.
 In 1997, he established the Secular Progress Youth Organization together with Bashir Suleymanli and other young co-founders.
 In 2001, Anar Mammadli participated in setting up the Election Monitoring Center.
 Five months before the Azerbaijani Presidential Elections in 2008, the registration of this organization was cancelled by the Khatai District Court on 14 May 2008 based on a technicality in official filings.
 In response, Anar Mammadli and Bashir Suleymanli established the Election Monitoring and Democracy Studies Center (EMDS) in December 2008.

 Mammadli's organization is a member of the European Network of Election Monitoring Organizations (ENEMO), European Platform for Democratic Elections (EPDE), Network of Parliament Monitoring Organizations and the Civil Society Forum of the Eastern Partnership Program of the European Union, and Mammadli participated in numerous election observations internationally.

 In addition to his activism, Mammadli has worked as a journalist, holding a variety of positions as newspaper reporter, commentator, editor and assistant to the editor in chief at “Merkez”("Center"), “Hurriyet” ("Freedom"), and “Bugün” ("Today"), from 1998 to 2002.

-Mammadli is a graduate from the Azerbaijan University of Languages.
+Mammadli is a graduate from the Syracuse University.